 Choosing a Camera - Page 4

-However we do sometimes seem to get too hung up on image quality, a fellow photographer once observed that photographers tend to smell pictures rather than look at them, by which he meant that they were more interested in the graininess and sharpness of the print than the actual content of the image itself.
+However, I must say, we do sometimes seem to get a bit too hung up on image quality, a fellow photographer once observed that photographers tend to smell pictures rather than look at them, by which he meant that they were more interested in the graininess and sharpness of the picture than the actual content of the image itself.

 A short introduction to the types of cameras available and a discussion on what you need to look out for when buying a camera.

 What you need to know when choosing a new lens.

 Confused comparing 35mm lens focal lengths to the new DSLRs?
 This will make it all clear.

 What you need to know before you go shopping.

 More of a 'why you need a tripod' than a buyers guide, but it does include some tips on buying and using a tripod.

 If you enjoyed this page you might